 Any pilot who has outgrown their first aviation headset used when learning to fly typically considers a headset from Bose, David Clark or Lightspeed Aviation.
 This is for good reason, as each company is able to combine noise reduction, comfort, audio quality, and useful features into their headsets better than anyone else.

-The answer to which company makes the better aviation headsets, though, isn’t as simple as you might think.
+The answer to which company makes the best aviation headsets, though, isn’t as simple as you might think.
 They each have different strengths, and there are viable reasons why one pilot might choose one model over the other.

 Bose currently have the most expensive offering on the market in the A20.
 It is considered by many to be the best ANR headset – and it should be considering its price.
 The Active Noise Reduction is better than all others, as is the audio quality with Bose putting their extensive experience in designing earphones and headphones for the consumer audio market to good use.
 The same applies to comfort and its intuitively designed features, like control box and ability to place the mic boom on either side.